YaraAltuwaijri/machine-learning-CNN-EyeDisease-Classification/README.md

 This project builds a Convolutional Neural Network (CNN) to classify **retinal fundus images** into three categories: **Normal**, **Cataract**, and **Glaucoma**.
 These eye conditions are among the leading causes of visual impairment globally, and early detection is critical for effective treatment and prevention of vision loss.

 Manual screening of fundus images is time-consuming, subjective, and often limited by access to trained ophthalmologists.
-This project explores the use of deep learning — specifically CNNs — to automate the detection and classification process with high accuracy, offering a scalable and objective alternative in clinical and remote settings.
+This project explores the use of deep learning to automate the detection and classification process with high accuracy, offering a scalable and objective alternative in clinical and remote settings.

 ---